Chapter 14: Problem 63

 Get started for free

-What are the units of the rate of a reaction?
+What do we mean by the mechanism of a reaction?

 As we know, methane burns readily in oxygen in a highly exothermic reaction.
 Yet a mixture of methane and oxygen gas can be kept indefinitely without any apparent change.
 Explain.